Subnodal/subOS-concept/docs/en/system/exposures.md

 Read more about function-specific exposures:
 * [Filesystem exposure](file.md)

+Non-function-specific exposures:
+* `arguments` returns a `Promise` which resolves with an object containing the arguments supplied to subOS at boot.

 ## Exposure security
 Exposures do not do any type checking.
 Type checking is done in the backend layer when an in-process API dispatches a request.
 Exposures _do_, however,